Build out your workbench step by step…

 Round nosed pliers have two round jaws and are a vital jewellery making tool when working with wire.
-Making light work of bending wire and creating loops, these pliers are essential when you’re introduced to wire work.
+Making light work of bending wire and creating loops, these pliers are an essential jewellery forming tool when you’re introduced to wire work.

 3. Parallel Pliers

 Parallel pliers feature a box joint, always keeping the jaws of the pliers parallel to one another.
 These pliers are ideal for straightening sheet metal or holding bullion securely in place while applying pressure when needed because they are not sprung, and will stay firmly in place as required.